Defining a Structure to be Traced

 - Choose a name for the structure (e.g., "left upper hippocampus")

-- From the "Contours" menu, select "Add Structure", this will hilight the text in the popup
+- From the "Contours" menu, select "Add Structure"

-- Type the name of the structure.
+- Enter the name of the stucture.
 This name can be preceded by a Unix style directory path

 if you like (e.g., "/data/patients/patient01/left upper hippocampus").
 However it is best